UW’s Kelsey Plum selected No. 1 overall by San Antonio Stars in the 2017 WNBA Draft

 A two-time first team All-America selection, Plum also broke a 33-year record this season when she finished her UW career as the NCAA’s all-time women’s basketball leader in free throws made (912).

-The 5-foot-8 guard swept the major postseason award circuit at the end of her senior season.
-She was named the Honda Sport Award for basketball, which makes her a finalist for the Honda Collegiate Woman of the Year award.
-And last week, she was in Los Angeles to accept the John R. Wooden Award that goes to the nation’s best player and is considered the most prestigious award in college basketball.

-Earlier this month, Plum also became the first Pac-12 player in 20 years to win the Naismith Trophy for women’s college player of the year.
+The 5-foot-8 guard then went on to sweep the major postseason award circuit.
+She won the John R. Wooden Award that goes to the nation’s best player, and is considered the most prestigious award in college basketball, and also won the Honda Sport Award for basketball, which makes her a finalist for the Honda Collegiate Woman of the Year award.
+Earlier this month, Plum, a native of Poway, Calif., became the first Pac-12 player in 20 years to win the Naismith Trophy for women’s college player of the year.
 She also won the Wade Trophy as the NCAA Division I Player of the Year, and was named Associated Press and Pac-12 Player of the Year.

 That puts Plum in a circle of elite company.
-The other four – Seimone Augustus, Maya Moore, Brittney Griner and the Storm’s Breanna Stewart – all finished their rookie seasons as WNBA Rookie of the Year, Augustus, Moore and Griner have each won at least one WNBA title.
+The other four – Seimone Augustus, Maya Moore, Brittney Griner and the Storm’s Breanna Stewart – all finished their rookie seasons as WNBA Rookie of the Year, and Augustus, Moore and Griner have each won at least one WNBA title.

+Even though Neighbors has already begun the transition involved in moving his life from Seattle to Arkansas, he accompanied Plum to the Wooden Award ceremony in Los Angeles last week, and was also with her at the WNBA draft on Thursday night.

+“I thought it was an important thing to do, to finish with her here, at the Wooden Award ceremony and at our (UW team) banquet that was on Monday night ,” Neighbors said.
+“It was a culmination of a lot of people believing and talking about things five years ago, what could get accomplished if the right people ended up in that locker room.
+They did.”

+Plum was one of two Huskies selected — senior center Chantel Osahor was drafted by the Chicago Sky in the second round, 21st overall.

+“They fought through hard times, no one transferred, no one fired anybody, they fought together, and this is the culmination of all those things,” Neighbors said.

-Plum is the fourth Husky to be selected in the WNBA Draft.
+Plum and Osahor are the fourth and fifth Huskies, respectively, to be selected in the WNBA Draft.
 Talia Walton was a third round selection by the Los Angeles Sparks in 2016, while Megan Franza was a fourth round selection of the Phoenix Mercury in 2001 and Rhonda Smith was drafted in the third round by the Sacramento Monarchs in 2000.

 Six Huskies have played in the WNBA, but until now, Edmonds native Kristen O’Niell was the last one to appear in a game.
 O’Neill played 11 games for the Storm in 2008.